 Step 7: Depending on if your Intunefile was just downloaded or you already had the Intunefile available, you should run one of the three below commands to extract the Win32 app.
 If you just downloaded your Intunefile from your tenant, remove the .bin extension and run the command that says “With keys.”
 The keys can be found in the output that you received after running Step 3.
 If you already have your Intunefile, you can use the “Interactive” or “Silent” command to extract your file.

 If you didn’t decrypt your intunewinfile, and you try to run the interactive command, you will receive an error “Can not open file (filename) as an archive.”

 Interactive: IntuneWinAppUtilDecoder.exe "C:\Temp\MyWin32Package.intunewin" Silent: IntuneWinAppUtilDecoder.exe "C:\Temp\MyWin32Package.intunewin" /s With Keys: IntuneWinAppUtilDecoder.exe "C:\Temp\EncryptedMyWin32Package.intunewin" /key:AbC= /iv:XyZ==

 In my case, I wanted to extract an Intunefile that I just downloaded directly from my tenant, so I ran the following command:

 This gave me a new output file with the .decoded extension.
 Now you can use 7-Zip to open the file.

-I hope my blog helps you to have fun with extracting your Win32 apps.
+I hope my blog helps you to have fun extracting your Win32 apps.

-Did you already had the chance to read my previous blog about the feature Azure AD Staged Rollout?
+Did you already have the chance to read my previous blog about the feature Azure AD Staged Rollout?